NethServer/ns8-docs/nethvoice.rst

 * ``Listening``: Enables listening to calls of other users.
 * ``Intrusion``: Enables intrusion into another user's call (listening to both caller and called, conversation only with the user).
 * ``Pickup``: Enables call pickup for calls to other users.
-* ``Privacy``: Enables the masking of the last 3 digits (modifiable from the command line) of the called and/or calling number of other users in NethVoiceCTI.
+* ``Privacy``: Enables the masking of the last 3 digits (modifiable from the command line) of the called and/or calling number of other users in NethVoice CTI.
-* ``Physical Phone Buttons``: Enables the configuration of physical phone buttons by the user in NethVoiceCTI.
+* ``Physical Phone Buttons``: Enables the configuration of physical phone buttons by the user in NethVoice CTI.
   These correspond to the Line Keys shown on the :ref:`wizard-devices` pages.

 Outbound Routes